Made in the USA. Challenges and Considerations for Healthcare IT Buyers and IT Integrators in 2025

 For healthcare IT integrators, key concerns include:

-• Client Education and Policy Communication.Integrators must also act as consultants, helping healthcare clients understand how trade policy shifts and federal guidelines impact their purchasing roadmap.
+• Client Education and Policy Communication.
+Acting as consultants to help clients understand how trade policy shifts and federal guidelines impact purchasing plans.

 Mislabeling “Made in USA” on actual products may result in FTC enforcement, so buyers following strict federal requirements will need proof of compliance.

-Selecting Made in USA Manufacturing Partners For Compliance and Reliability.
+Selecting Made in USA Manufacturing Partners for Compliance and Reliability

 For healthcare organizations prioritizing "Made in USA" products, partnering with manufacturers committed to domestic production helps ensure compliance with federal regulations.